 This course focuses on speaking and listening skills designed for beginning non-native speakers of English.
 Activities include role playing, dialogues, pronunciation practice, and class discussions.

 This course provides instruction in reading and writing skills for non-native speakers of English who are at the entry-level of English language acquisition.
 Course content includes reading comprehension, vocabulary development, basic grammar and sentence writing.

 This course is designed for non-native speakers of English at a high-beginning to low-intermediate level.
 The course provides listening and speaking practice used in conversational patterns and academic settings.
 The course also includes grammar points, vocabulary, note-taking, and pronunciation to develop language proficiency and build academic skills.
 The course emphasizes developing confidence in expressing oneself in English.

 This is a low-intermediate level reading and writing course for students learning English as a second language and native English speakers who need to develop basic reading and writing skills.
 Topics included are comprehension skills, critical thinking, vocabulary development, and study skills integrated with grammar and sentence-level writing for academic and real-life situations.

-This course is intended for high-intermediate to advanced non-native English speakers who are able to hold a conversation in English.
+This course is intended for intermediate level non-native English speakers who are able to hold a conversation in English.
 The course helps ESL students communicate more effectively in academic, professional, and social settings, and to adequately document oral presentations.
-Students will also develop listening, note-taking, and speaking skills, and strategies for success in the college environment.
+Students will also develop listening, note-taking, and speaking skills for success in the college courses.
 The course provides review of grammar, vocabulary, and idiomatic expressions.

 This course provides intermediate level ESL students instruction in basic academic reading and writing skills.
 Topics include understanding main idea and supporting details, literal and inferential comprehension, grammar and sentence skills, vocabulary development, study skills and basic use of library resources and the college's course management system.